The Research Office provides a range of services to support colleagues seeking to secure research grants:

 Applications for awards are submitted to the office which then passes these to the Research Awards Panel.
 The office logs all applications and holds reports resulting from the research projects enabled by the awards.

 The Research Office is responsible for facilitating research activity within the University, including being the point of contact for all aspects of research applications.
-We also communicates with funding bodies and other agencies on behalf of acedemics to clarify procedural issues, resolve problems and negotiate directly with funders where necessarily.
-The office is also the central point of contact for matters regarding european research.
+We also communicate with funding bodies and other agencies on behalf of academics to clarify procedural issues, resolve problems and negotiate directly with funders where necessary.
+The office is also the central point of contact for matters regarding European research.

 The Research Office is led by our University Director of Research, Professor Andrew Edwards and supported by our Associate Dean of Research & Clinical Partnerships, Dr Tomasina Oh.

 Jennifer McAuley, Research Officer: REF2021 submission support, Research Committee secretary, PGR student coordination